Keeping your home

 Altering or decorating your rented home

-In a private rented property, you must obtain permission from the landlord or letting agent before you decorate or make an alteration to the property in any way.
+In a private rented property, you need permission from the landlord or letting agent before you decorate or make an alteration to the property in any way.

-In a Housing Association home, you can generally decorate the inside as you wish but you still must ask permission to make any alterations to the building, such as changing kitchen units or knocking in new doorways between rooms.
+In a Housing Association home, you can generally decorate the inside as you wish but you still must ask permission to make any alterations to the building.
+For example changing kitchen units or knocking in new doorways between rooms.

 There are laws to protect you from harassment.
 This includes racial abuse, threats of violence from neighbours or a partner, or even grief from your landlord.
 Don't hesitate to call the police if you need to.